JMMorph/Morse_Encoder_Decoder/README.md

     .. - /.-- --- .-. -.- ... /.--. . .-. ..-. . -.-. - .-.. -.--

--Select "Decode audio file" and type "example" to test with the example.wav file included\n -Select "Decode recording" and play the example.wav with another player.
+-Select "Decode audio file" and type "example" to test with the example.wav file included

+-Select "Decode recording" and play the example.wav with another player.